distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 A proposer can exploit the gap between those two questions by timing the proposal around unresolved information about the proposal itself.

-Example: a proposer asks the org to pay for a partnership, but the proposal is submitted before the partnership details have been disclosed.
-The details will be released during the TWAP window.
-If the details are strong, PASS-ASSET rises and the proposal passes.
-If the details are weak, PASS-ASSET falls and the proposal fails.
-The proposal can be -EV before the details are known, because most possible versions of the partnership are weak.
-But PASS-ASSET still looks good conditional on passing, because the proposal only passes in the subset of worlds where the released partnership details are strong.
+Example: a proposer asks the DAO to spend $600k on a growth campaign before the key campaign detail is known: whether it includes a major exchange co-marketing slot.
+If the slot is included, the campaign is worth $1.2m to ASSET holders.
+If it is not included, it is worth $100k.
+Before the detail is known, the proposal is -EV because most possible versions lack the slot.
+The detail will be released during the TWAP window.
+If the slot is announced, PASS-ASSET rises and the proposal passes.
+If no slot is announced, PASS-ASSET falls and the proposal fails.
+PASS-ASSET still looks good conditional on passing, because the proposal only passes in the subset of worlds where the released campaign details are strong.

 The problem is not that traders are irrational.
 They are correctly pricing the conditional branch they are in.
 The problem is that the decision market needed evidence about the proposal's causal effect before selection, but passage was selected for the favorable version of the proposal.[^dsb-informed-traders]